chaoyangnz/gava/README.md

 Really sorry, I have no time to write documentation but it is in my plan.
 The Ebook about how it works internally is in progress: https://www.gitbook.com/book/richdyang/go-my-jvm

+# Testing

+I am really keen to get missing tests done if I have time.
+Another reason I didn't enjoy writing tests in Go is that I cannot find an awesome unit test library like Jest.
+For some libraries I looked into, it requires me to change my code just for testing.
+I don't like the idea about breaking the encapsulation just for testing.